Çorum massacre

-The Çorum pogrom or Çorum massacres occurred in the province of Çorum in Turkey between May and July 1980.
-Extremist Sunni Muslims, who were part of a "nationalist youth" campaign, targeted the Alevi Turkish minority and killed more than 50.
-More than 200 were injured.
+The Çorum pogrom or Çorum massacres occurred in the province of Çorum in north-central Turkey between May and July 1980.
+Turkist ultranationalists targeted the Alevi minority which lead to as many as 57 deaths and over 200 injuries in the ensuing violence.
 Another target was the social-democratic Republican People's Party (CHP).
 Many victims were young people and women.

-Islamist militants of the far-right Nationalist Movement Party (MHP) attacked a district where predominantly Alevi Turkish citizens live as a minority, causing the death of (according to an official source) 57 leftists and wounding hundreds of people, predominantly Alevi Turkish citizens.

 In 2012 "former rightist agitator" Adnan Baran stated that uncertainty remains about the exact nature of the events and urged that a dialogue between the rightists and leftists take place in order to better understand the events, which he speculated might have been part of a larger military plan to set up a pretext for the Sept.
 12, 1980 coup d'état.